bluebrown/kobold/docs/src/comments/index.md

 [repository](../configuration/repositories.md) that is
 [subscribed](../configuration/subscriptions.md) to the origin [endpoint](../configuration/endpoints.md).
-It looks for image nodes containing an inline comment with some options to configure the bahvior on case by case basis.
+It looks for image nodes containing an inline comment with some options to configure the behavior on case by case basis.

 Inline comments keep the logic lean and avoid verbosity while preserving valid